robertwayne/jinx/README.md

 ## Usage

-Simply run `jinx` in the directory you with to populate with project files.
+Simply run `jinx` in the directory you wish to populate with project files.

 Currently does not support supplying a path as an argument.